 Our Back Protector Top Picks

-There are a lot of good back protectors on the market but we’ve picked these two from protection specialists Forcefield and Knox.
-They’re designed to take more than one impact, they reach the highest levels of CE certification and, with icing on the cake is that they’re British companies.
+There are a lot of good back protectors on the market but we’ve picked these two from protection specialists Forcefield and Alpinestars.
+They’re designed to take more than one impact and they reach CE Level 2 (the highest level of CE certification).

 CE Level 2, breathable and lightweight